Claiming Benefits for Unemployment in California

 Employment separations that involve the following will disqualify you from filing CA unemployment benefits claims:

-• Quitting for no reason
+- Quitting for no reason

-• Being fired for deliberate misconduct
+- Being fired for deliberate misconduct

 - Being fired for failing a drug or alcohol test

 - Being fired for repeated tardiness or absences

 Claiming benefits for unemployment in California requires workers to actively seek jobs.
 The EDD obligates claimants to be currently able, available and willing to accept employment.
 Federal unemployment benefits do not extend to workers who are unemployed due to health conditions such as disability or illness.
-Other programs like Disability Insurance (DI) are available for those that qualify.

 Qualified Californians can claim unemployment benefits online, by phone, by mail or by fax.
 Except on holidays, calls centers are available Monday through Friday from 8 a.m. to 12 p.m.
 PST.
 Applications for unemployment benefits are available online for submission or printing – for those who prefer claiming benefits for unemployment by mail or fax.

 Continuing to Claim Unemployment Benefits in California

 To continue claiming benefits for unemployment in California, the EDD requires former employees to answer certification questions pertaining to workable days, wages earned and other reportable information.
 For those who are familiar with how to claim unemployment benefits, certifying biweekly is very similar.

 Questions on California unemployment benefits claims include:

-• Were you too sick or injured to work?
+- Were you too sick or injured to work?

-• Did you look for work?
+- Did you look for work?

-• Did you refuse work?
+- Did you refuse work?

-• Did you begin attending any kind of school or training?
+- Did you begin attending any kind of school or training?